 Building #1 and Building #2.
 You can purchase them together HERE.

 A spiral staircase I can’t seem to remember.
 You can purchase this lapse in my memory HERE.

 Philadelphia & Reading Railroad Bridge (Harrisburg, Pennsylvania) from a parking garage.
 Purchase HERE.

-Not only did this roll of film come all the way to me from Asia, but I also mistakenly wore pants on this very hot day.
+I mistakenly wore pants on this very hot day.
 Despite the sweat, I walked all the way out into this field to take a photo of a porta potty among the trees.
 You can own this artisanal, hand-crafted, porta potty on film image by clicking HERE.
+[SOLD OUT]